What is the link between cocaine and ADHD?

 People with ADHD often have lower levels of dopamine activity in certain brain regions, contributing to difficulties with attention, focus, and impulse control.

 Cocaine is a stimulant that dramatically manipulates dopamine levels in the brain by preventing the reuptake of dopamine at the synapses.
+As a stimulant, cocaine acts on the central nervous system, affecting brain function and physical activity.

 This creates a sensation of euphoria and heightened energy.
 The intense stimulation that cocaine provides may be perceived as temporarily alleviating some of the symptoms of ADHD, such as inattentiveness and low energy levels.